Skip to content

 • Exit codes: 0 on success; click.ClickException returns 1; argument errors return Click's 2

-• Trial plan limit: On the Trial plan, the fetch end is also capped at 2023-12-31, and forge data update skips items whose stored end is on or after 2023-12-31.
+• Trial plan limit: On the Trial plan, the fetch end is also capped at 2023-12-31, and alpha-forge data update skips items whose stored end is on or after 2023-12-31.
 See Trial Limits for details.